OpenNTI/nti.dataserver/docs/chat-apis.rst

   RoomId takes precedence over any other value (such as ContainerId or Occupants.)

-  The server will reply with the enteredRoom message; its ContainerId will be the containerId you set (if you set one and were allowed to create it).
+  The server will reply with the ``chat_enteredRoom`` message; its ContainerId will be the containerId you set (if you set one and were allowed to create it).
+If something goes wrong, the server will reply with the ``chat_failedToEnterRoom`` message.

-``chat_failedToEnterRoom( room_info )``
-  sent if you attempted to enter a room, but failed

 ``chat_exitRoom( room_id ) -> boolean``
-  Emit to stop receiving messages for a room
+  Emit to stop receiving messages for a room.
+Other occupants of the room will receive the ``chat_roomMembershipChanged`` message.

 ``chat_postMessage( msg_info ) -> boolean``
   Post a message into a room.
 The body must be present, rooms